 The Treloar’s Story

 When UFS was formed in 1880 there was but one employee of the organisation.
-Mr Thomas Reid Treloar was just 28 years when he was engaged as the Dispenser for the new UFS Dispensary in Ballarat.
+Mr Thomas Reid Treloar was just 28 years old when he was engaged as the Dispenser for the new UFS Dispensary in Ballarat.

 UFS’ first dispenser was born in Coburg in 1852 and had been apprentice to leading Melbourne chemist Mr Joseph Jelfs.
-Treloar was an experienced dispenser before arriving in Ballarat and had already begun exploring a keen interest in health science including further study in biology with a particular focus on microscopy.
+Thomas Treloar was an experienced dispenser before arriving in Ballarat and had already begun exploring a keen interest in health science, including further study in biology with a particular focus on microscopy.

 Treloar commenced work at the first UFS Dispensary located at 84 Armstrong St Sth for a salary of £3 per week or £156 per annum.
 As the sole employee, Treloar was required to work extremely long hours – 9.00am to 9.00pm weekdays with the exception of Friday afternoons and the dispensary was also open on Sundays.